Bridge graduate certificate in injury biomechanics

 This bridge graduate certificate program aims to provide specialized skills and training engineers will need to address impact biomechanics and motor vehicle trauma in the automotive and defense industries as well as blast-induced injury biomechanics and countermeasures.

-Applicants must meet requirements for admission to the Graduate School.
+Applicants must meet standards for admission to the Graduate School.
 Students may enroll on a full-time or part-time basis but must complete requirements within three years of admission.
 Students must hold a bachelor's degree in engineering, or in a mathematics-based science program.
-A minimum grade point average for regular admission to the Graduate Certificate Program is 3.0.
-This certificate program consists of 16 credit hours of course work with three required courses (12 credit hours) and an elective four-credit hour course.
-The required courses are in engineering physiology, computer modeling of impact injury and injury biomechanics.
+A minimum grade point average for regular admission to the graduate certificate program is 3.0.

 As is the case with all bridge graduate certificates, students will be permitted to apply all certificate credits with at least a B grade toward the biomedical engineering master's degree if they later seek admission to that program.